-In a recent editorialpublished in the journal Gastroenterology, the author remarked:
+In an editorial published in the journal Gastroenterology, the author remarked: (1)

 Treating gastroesophageal reflux disease with profound acid inhibition will never be ideal because acid secretion is not the primary underlying defect.